Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Chapter Notes: Legislature

 • Representation: Parliament represents the divergent views of members from different regional, social, economic, and religious groups of different parts of the country.

-• Debating Function: The Parliament is the highest form of debate in the country it has no limitations on its powers of discussion and functions.
-The members are free to speak on any matter without fear or any restrictions.
+• Debating Function: The Parliament is the highest forum of debate in the country.
+There is no limitation on its power of discussion, and members are free to speak on any matter without fear, which helps Parliament discuss and analyse important national issues.
 This makes it possible for the Parliament to analyze any or every issue that faces the nation.

 • Constituent Function: The Parliament has the power to discuss and enact changes to the Constitution.
 The constituent powers of both houses are similar.
 All constitutional amendments have to be approved by a special majority of both Houses.